Tong Yuanming

-Tong Yuanming (童渊铭 (Tóng Yuānmíng); born April 21, 1972) is a Chinese IM-titled chess player.
+Tong Yuanming (童渊铭 (Tóng Yuānmíng); born April 21, 1972) is a Chinese chess player.
 He was National Chess Champion in 1993.

 Tong Yuanming plays for Bank of Qingdao chess club in the China Chess League (CCL).

+He is also a chess coach; some of his notable students include grandmaster Bu Xiangzhi and 2007 U10 World Youth Chess Champion Wang Tongsen.